All Episodes

 There's nothing inherently wrong about a president calling for an investigation.

-And speaking of the Clinton Foundation, uh Catherine Herridge reporting today that three people now have come forward with hundreds of pages of evidence of potential wrongdoing, building on John Solomon's piece at the Clinton Foundation, including misappropriation of funds, allegations of quid pro quo promises made to donors during Clinton's tenure as Secretary of State.
+And speaking of the Clinton Foundation, Catherine Herridge reporting today that three people now have come forward with hundreds of pages of evidence of potential wrongdoing, building on John Solomon's piece at the Clinton Foundation, including misappropriation of funds, allegations of quid pro quo promises made to donors during Clinton's tenure as Secretary of State.

 Mark Meadows now going on the record.

-Meadows chairman of the House Oversight Subcommittee of Government Operations.
+Meadows, chairman of the House Oversight Subcommittee of Government Operations.

 That panel is holding an investigative hearing next week on the status of the foundation case.

-You know, one has to ask where U.S. attorney John Hoover is, who was tasked to investigate the foundation last year by Jeff Sessions, and that foundation consistently has maintained that it's a charity and never traded on Hillary's position.
+You know, one has to ask where U.S. Attorney John Huber is, who was tasked to investigate the foundation last year by Jeff Sessions.

 But the Hill reported on Thursday, prosecutors working for Uber recently requested documents from a private investigative firm that also has been looking into the foundation.